grannycart/by-sound-alone_source/dc-manuscript/5_Chapter.md

 The boat bobbed back downwards and began to settle.
 She was about to raise the periscope and have Chips prime the diesels for starting when she felt the deck below her feet move in a way that she was not expecting.

-It was nothing very dramatic, just a slight roll and yaw that Percy's whole being knew simply was not right.
+It was nothing dramatic, just a slight roll and yaw that Percy's whole being knew simply was not right.
 If the _Prospect_ was a haptic extension of Percy's own body, this was like she had just tripped over her own feet.
 While she had no worries during the rise to the surface, this sudden strange motion of the boat made her break out in a cold sweat.
 Nobody else seemed to even notice it.

 "Hemi... something's wrong," she said, but even the time it took to get the words out had been too long of a delay.
 A second motion that was far more dramatic had begun.
 She punched the collision alarm and the klaxon sounded in every compartment to the lowest depths of the boat.